obycode/smartthings-smartapps/README.md

 ## You Left the Door Open
 Send a message when a specified door has been left open for too long.

+## StriimLight Connect
+Service manager to find and setup your StriimLight Color bulbs.

+## StriimLight
+Device type for the StriimLight Wifi Color bulbs.
+This device controls the light bulb (on/off, dimmer level, color).
+You should also connect to the bulb as a DLNA MediaRenderer to control the music.
+This has been tested with the StriimLight Wifi Color.